 The National Organization conducts national fundraising efforts for which cash and in-kind donations are received and shared with the Foundation.
 These funds represent revenues associated with distributions from national partners, individual donation amounts collected via online and white mail donations, amounts for internal grants and other miscellaneous revenues.
-During the years ended August 31, 2024 and 2023, respectively, the Foundation received \$297,274 and \$292,711 from these national revenue streams.
+During the years ended August 31, 2024 and 2023, the Foundation received \$1,820,819 and \$1,480,725, respectively, from these national revenue streams.